 With the plan I have, I can be in up to 10 Tribes.
 Some you can add right away, others require you to apply (typically providing your Pinterest name, blog, and confirming that you understand the rules).

 You can also get a sense of how much overlap the members have with other Tribes you’re already in, which is helpful for preventing too much saturation of the same pins over and over.
 And you can see how active the Tribe is, to get a sense for how much value you’ll get out of it.

 What frustrates me about Tailwind

 So, this has actually changed dramatically in the past couple months (as of April 2018, when I’m posting this).
 It used to be that my biggest frustration was that the analytics provided at the small business/blog level were super limited (like only past 7 days, and a bunch of the different reports aren’t available at all).
 That’s improved somewhat, you can see 30 days back in the areas you’re allowed access to.
-I believe they’ve oversold the reporting, and as a data nut that’s disappointing.
+I believe they’ve oversold the reporting initially, and as a data nerd that was disappointing.